Athena-OS/athena-repository/README.md

 https://mirror.pardesicat.xyz/athena-repository/$repo/$arch
 ```

 and on the terminal execute:
 ```
 sudo pacman-key --recv-keys A3F78B994C2171D5 --keyserver keyserver.ubuntu.com
 ```
-If you receive an error, continue to execute until the key is imported.
+If you receive an error, continue to execute it until the key is imported.

 # Athena OS